cornuch/sisepls/README.md

     predict_pls
     summary_predict

-# How to install the package
+# Install package and help

 In order to use our package, you should install it from Github.